magicleap/developer-portal-docs/docs/guides/developer-tools/app-sim/using-app-sim.md

 - Graphics card or chipset:
 - Details:
   - What were you doing when the problem occurred?
-  - Which mode were you using: Simulator, Device, or Hybrid?
+  - Which mode were you using: Simulator or Device?
   - What 3D engine or development platform were you using?
   - Any additional details pertinent to the problem